 Caution: Contains disturbing content; discretion advised.
+Images enhanced for clarity, resolution.

 Kenneth James Parks

-Homicidal Sleepwalking
+Homicidal sleepwalking.

 Victim(s)